jgoergen/AzureExamples/Code/StorageBlob/Readme.md

 You can encrypt data at rest as an option when you create the storage account

 You can also connect via https, but the only way to do this with a custom domain is via a CDN

+## Auto Retries when accessing blobs
+By default, only some failures are retried.
+For example, connection failures and throttling failures can be retried.
+Resource not found (404) or authentication failures are not retried, because these are not likely to succeed on retry.
+If not set, the Storage Client uses an exponential backoff retry policy, where the wait time gets exponentially longer between requests, up to a total of around 30 seconds.
+The default retry policy is recommended for most scenarios.

 ### Container access types
 1) private / off: no one can get the the data within over the public internet